mlamota2020/green-complaint/README.md

 2. ### I'm a 32 bits Windows user and the app doesn't work

-The app is only for 64 bits Windows.
+The app is only for the 64 bits Windows version.
 Sorry for the inconveniences.

 3. ### I'm building the app for all platforms and it throw me an error saying that it can't wrote an app for 'x' platform.
 What do I do?